Genocs/genocs-library-docs/content/en/blazor-template/general/overview.md

 The goal of this repository is to help developers / companies kickstart their Web Application Development with a pre-built Blazor WebAssembly Boilerplate that includes several much needed components and features.

 > Note that this is a frontend / client application only!
-The backend for this application is available in a seperate repository.
+The backend for this application is available in a separate repository.
 > - Find Genocs Library's .NET 7 Web API Boilerplate here - https://github.com/Genocs/dotnet-templates

 ## Prerequisites